 In the remains of Roluos Group of Temples, the first major capital of the Angkorian-era Empire, visit the Lolei, Preah Ko and Bakong temples.
 In Bakong temple area, the largest and the most interesting of the Roluos Group of Temples, there is still an active Buddhist monastery.

 Explore the jungle-clad temple Ta Prohm, where the atmosphere is hauntingly exotic with overgrown trees whose roots push stubbornly between the huge stone blocks of the temple and still hold them from falling apart.
 Watch and photograph yet another exquisite sunset at Pre Rup or Srah Sarong.

 Now now, what fun if you didn’t wander off into some offbeat places in a foreign country!
 These are the ruins that aren’t frequented often — Koh Ker (a beautiful jungle temple) and Beng Mealea (meaning ‘lotus pond’ in Khmer).
 Depictions of scenes from the Hindu mythology are carved in these temples and make for some spectacular photographs.

-Please note: This Tour begins on Sunday, 23 June 2019, and ends on Thursday, 27 June at Siem Reap.
+Please note: This Tour begins and ends at Siem Reap.
 Journey between your hometown and Siem Reap is NOT included in the Tour itinerary or cost.
 However, all required assistance will be duly provided.

 We will be picked up by our driver who will escort us to our hotel in Siem Reap.
 After check-in we spend the rest of the day at leisure.
 There will also be an introductory session in which the Skipper will brief the group about the following days of the Photo Tour.